hw-ju/monai_uf_tutorials/AI4HEALTH_workshop/README.md

 You will be prompted to enter your password.
 If the password is correct, there will be no console output; if wrong, you will be prompted to enter it again.

 In a local web browser, go to `http://localhost:8888/`.
-You might be prompted to authenticate as shown in the screenshot below.
-Copy & paste token from the SLURM output above in the prompt box.
+If you're prompted to authenticate, copy & paste token from the SLURM output above in the top prompt box.
 Note: if you do not want to go through copying/pasting the token for every jupyter job, you can set a default password, see [remote jupyter notebook on HiperGator](https://help.rc.ufl.edu/doc/Remote_Jupyter_Notebook).

 Open any jupyter notebook in the directory `/core` on the left pane and you're ready to run it.